SiLab-Bonn/PyTables2RootTTree/README.md

 PyTables2RootTTree
 ==================

-Simple and fast script to convert a HDF5/pytables table to a CERN ROOT TTree.
-No special modules (e.g. rootpy) are needed.
+Converter from HDF5/pytables table to CERN ROOT TTree.
+CERN ROOT 5 and 6 is supported.